 Liquefied petroleum gas = 4.011 million Btu/barrel.

-KEY: Btu = British thermal unit; FY = fiscal year; GSA = General Services Administration; NASA = National Aeronautics and Space Administration; P = preliminary; R= revised; Z = value too small to report.
+KEY: Btu = British thermal unit; DHS = Department of Homeland Security; FY = fiscal year; GSA = General Services Administration; N = data do not exist; NASA = National Aeronautics and Space Administration; R = revised.

 a Includes all U.S. government agencies not separately displayed.
 See http://ctsedwweb.ee.doe.gov/Annual/Report/AgencyReference.aspx for agency list.